IamSuvrodip/Youtube_Manager_App/README.md

 # Youtube_Manager_App
-# Main technology use File handling in project folder
+# Main technology used in project folder (File handling)
+# Main technology used in project1 folder(database handling using sqlite3)